openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/embed_google_calendar.rst

 in the :ref:`Obtain the Google Calendar ID` task.

 .. note::
-  The edX Learning Management System sets the height and width values for Google Calendars.
+  The Learning Management System sets the height and width values for Google Calendars.
 If you add these attributes, the LMS overrides your changes.